 Generic Viagra/sildenafil manufacturers

-We stood ready on Friday 21 June at the Dr Fox offices, poised to add details of the newly licensed versions at much lower prices to our range of treatments available for Erectile Dysfunction … but no information was forthcoming from the pharmacy wholesalers.
+We stood ready on Friday 21 June at the Dr Fox offices, poised to add details of the newly licenced versions at much lower prices to our range of treatments available for Erectile Dysfunction … but no information was forthcoming from the pharmacy wholesalers.

 Over the weekend we received a price list for sildenafil that was not much lower cost than Pfizer’s own-brand Viagra – saving the customer on average £2 on a £24–£40 order.
 Unimpressed we added the generic sildenafil as an order option with the slightly lower price.
 Not surprisingly many users of our service contacted us to enquire if we had made some kind of mistake.